Connect a fused jumper

 Check the relay

-If the horn works with jumpered power, the problem lies upstream.
-Before you waste time searching for a broken wire, try swapping out the horn relay (photo).
+If the car horn works with jumped power, the problem lies upstream.
+Before you waste time searching for a broken wire, try swapping out the vehicle horn relay (photo).
 If the relay works, you’re looking at a much bigger problem.
 Take it to a pro.

 You have to make a fused jumper, as shown in the article.